beve-org/beve/README.md

 # Crusher
 *Tagged binary compression for C++*

+The aim is extremely high performance with excellent flexibility.

-C++ is a well defined ISO standard, so we use C++ as a data specification.
-Crusher aims to lightly extend the C++ data layout specification to enable extremely fast tagged binary messaging.
+Crusher lightly extends the C++ data layout specification to enable extremely fast tagged binary messaging.

-**The aim is for high speed with excellent flexibility.**
+> Crusher works very much like JSON, allowing partial objects via tags and dynamically sized arrays.

-## Why tagged messages?
+## Why Tagged Messages?

-Flexibility and efficiency.
+*Flexibility and efficiency*

 JSON is ubiquitous because it is tagged (has keys), and therefore messages can be sent in part.
 A fixed binary message without tags means that the entire message must always be sent.
-Also, extending specifications and adding more fields if much easier with tagged messages and unordered mapping.
+Furthermore, extending specifications and adding more fields if far easier with tagged messages and unordered mapping.

 ## Endianness

 The default endianness is expected to be `little endian`.
-Implementors may support endian conversions or clearly communicate the use of big endian for specific use cases.
+Implementors may support endian conversions or clearly communicate the use of big endian for specialized applications.

 ## File Extension

-The standard extension for crusher files is `.crush`
+The standard extension for crusher files should be `.crush`

 If big endian is used in a file then the extension standard is `.bcrush`